-The best way to describe Washington, DC’s housing market is resilient.
+The best way to describe Northern Virginia’s housing market is resilient.
 Webster’s defines resilient as able to become strong, healthy, or successful again after something bad happens, and holy cow, we wouldn’t have to look real far to find some bad things that have happened during the past few months.

 Let’s see – we had sequestration in the spring.
 The Federal Reserve has toyed all year with ending their quantitative easing policies that have kept interest rates low, frequently giving mixed signals to the market.
 More recently, we’ve seen the government shutdown, and tens of thousands of federal workers were laid off and didn’t know when they’d be going back to work or when they’d be paid – and the businesses that depended on those workers suffered as well.
 We witnessed the continuing battles over whether or how to extend the debt ceiling, and even more recently, we’ve seen the distraction of the launch of the Health Care Exchange created by the Affordable Care Act.

 Now to be sure, every single one of these items has impact nationally, but that impact is felt disproportionately in our region.
-So it wouldn’t have been surprising if Washington’s housing market took a bit of a breather.
+So it wouldn’t have been surprising if Northern Virginia’s housing market took a bit of a breather.

-But it didn’t.
-As a whole, the DC metro area has fared well during the past couple of months – and the District’s market has fared best of all.
-Contract activity has increased almost 11%.
-24% more new listings have come on the market, demonstrating confidence by an increasing number of sellers.
-And despite the big jump in new listings, inventory is actually 2% lower now than it was at the end of last October.
-The average number of days a home is on the market before receiving a contract in down by one third.
-The average sales price is up almost 4%, and the overall supply of homes is less than 2 months.
-All in all, those are indications of a very healthy market.
+But that hasn’t really happened.
+While Northern Virginia has lagged a bit behind the markets on the other side of the Potomac, we’re still holding up pretty well.
+Contract activity during the past two months is off slightly – down 2.3% – compared to the same two months last year.
+18% more new listings have come on the market, demonstrating confidence by an increasing number of sellers.
+Not surprisingly, inventory is 18% higher now than it was at the end of last October.
+The average number of days a home is on the market before receiving a contract is down by 17%.
+The average sales price is up almost 10%, and the overall supply of homes is slightly more than 2 months.
+Taken as a whole, those are indications of a healthy market.

 ABSORPTION RATE BY PROPERTY TYPE

 The following tables track absorption rate by property type, comparing the rates in the just-completed month to the rates in the same month of the previous year.
 The absorption rate is a measure of the health of the market, and tracks the percentage of homes that were on the market during the given month and in the given price range that went under contract.
 [The formula is # Contracts/(# Contracts + # Available).]
-An example: The absorption rate for condos/co-ops priced $500,000-$749,999 in October 2013 was 39.3%; that compares to a rate of 29.6% in October 2012, and the increase means the market was better in 2013 for that type of home.
+An example: The absorption rate for detached homes priced $500,000-$749,999 in October 2013 was 31.7%.
+That compares to a rate of 35.5% in October 2012, and the decrease means the market was worse in 2013 for that type of home.
 If the absorption rate was less in 2013 than in 2012, we have put the more recent absorption rate in red.
-This month there was improvement for 9 of the 18 individual price categories.
+This month there was improvement for just 6 of 18 price categories.

 ACONDOS AND CO-OPS